-Gradually, my palette deepened with saturated colors, obscuring the wooden support; visual tension was heightened through asymmetry and formal contradiction as the work gained greater impact with a new-found animation.
-In the 1990s, my interest in Chinese scholars’ stones paralleled my works’ new direction: now sculpting with high-powered sandblasting equipment in a more reductive manner (this industrially-based technology paradoxically enabling me to create organic shapes and surfaces), I finish the piece with little or no color.
-My work is moving in a looser, more lyrical, and asymmetrical direction, as I explore forms emerging from decaying woods rather than building up shapes from milled lumber.
-This has enabled me to combine my materials and resources with my intuitive and meditative contemplations, creating a dialogue that helps me to generate form through an organic process.
+Gradually, my palette deepened with saturated colors, obscuring the wooden support; I heightened visual tension through asymmetry and formal contradiction as the work gained greater impact with a new-found animation.
+In the 1990s, my interest in Chinese scholars’ stones paralleled my works’ new direction: moving toward sculpting with high-powered sandblasting equipment in a more reductive manner (this industrially-based technology paradoxically enabling me to create organic shapes and surfaces), I finished these pieces with little or no color.
+My work continues to move in a looser, more lyrical, and asymmetrical direction, as I explore forms emerging from decaying woods rather than building up shapes from milled lumber.
+This has enabled me to combine my materials and resources with intuitive and meditative contemplations, creating a dialogue that helps me to generate form through an organic process.

 Remaining characteristically based in abstraction, my work is instinctive in development and expressionist in tone.
 I look to express the human edge: the smell, the touch, the physicality that reflects my imprint on the varied media I explore.